 1) COLOR DARKNESS CONTROL

 When I’m creating pyrography art, I can get a range of tan colors from a super pale tan to a very dark brown-black.
-There are three things that control the color darkness; pen heat, repetition, and hand speed.
+There are four things that control the color darkness; pen heat, hand speed, repetition, and hand pressure.

 PEN HEAT